sublee/trueskill/docs/index.rst

     44.7% chance to draw

 After the game, TrueSkill recalculates their ratings by the game result.
-For example, if 1P beats 2P:
+For example, if 1P beat 2P:

 ::